tanhuy998/context-js/README.md

 #### @Route.group vs @Route.prefix

 `@Route.prefix` is just the concaternation of the prefix and the endpoint's path.
-One prefix is accepted per controller.
+The latest prefix is the one accepted to the controller.
 On the other hand, group can be various on a single controller.

 ### Group Local Contraint

-Local constraint is middlewares that is registered on a controller.
+Local constraint is middlewares that is registered to all endpoint what is declared inside a controller.
 To add local constraint to a group, apply `@Middleware` on controller.

 ```js